Japanese Lifestyle

 What do you imagine when you hear Activities?
 Baseball or soccer?

-In Japan, modern, even traditional, games are simple and small for communicating with neighbors, but official games like Sumo wrestling.
+In Japan, some traditional games are simple and small for communicating with neighbors.

 So, we separated them into Activities and Sports to avoid complications.